m-rosinsky/developer-qual/python/01_DataTypes/tutorials/01_Variables.md

 ## Printing Variables

-Declaring variables allows us to write variables to memory.
 We can print the value of variables by just using the `print` function that we did in the first section:

 ```python
 x = 5